damast93/blog/_posts/2021-01-31-invisible-strength.markdown

 \widetilde F_{X,Y} : (X \Rightarrow Y) \to (FX \Rightarrow FY)
 $$

 A functor that admits such an internal action is called *enriched* (as in, enriched category theory).
-In general, the exponential can be much more complicated than the homset, and the homset action of $F$ fixes $$\widetilde F_{X,Y}$$ only on global elements.
+In general, the exponential can be much more complicated than the homset, and the homset action of $$F$$ fixes $$\widetilde F_{X,Y}$$ only on global elements.
 Our argument goes both ways and can be used to show the following proposition:

 > **[Proposition](https://ncatlab.org/nlab/show/tensorial+strength#description)** To give a strength for a functor is to give an enrichment.